Random matrix ensembles and integrable differential identities: Introduction

-where $B(L^k)$ is a suitable projection of the $k$-th power of the Lax matrix with respect to a certain algebra splitting (more details are provided in Sections~\ref{sec:toda} and~\ref{sec:SME_Pfaff} for, respectively, the Toda and Pfaff lattices).
-The entries of the Lax matrix can be interpreted as statistical observables or, in the large~$n$ limit, as state functions for the matrix ensemble.
-These observables can be expressed in terms of the relevant sequence of $\tau$-functions, or equivalently the free energy \eqref{intro:phi}.
-Hence, the Lax equations constitute a set of nonlinear differential identities governing the evolution of observables in the space of coupling constants.
-These are identified with the time variables of the integrable hierarchy~\eqref{intro:hierarchy}.
-The specific solution for the given random matrix ensemble is fixed by the initial value $L(\mathbf{0})$.
-In particular, setting $\mathbf{t} = \mathbf{0}$, $\tau_{n}(\mathbf{0})$ yields the partition function of the Gaussian ensemble (either GUE or GOE).
-Therefore, the integrable differential identity, i.e. the Lax equation \eqref{intro:hierarchy}, and the related observables for a given choice of the parameters~$\mathbf{t}$ are specified via the Gaussian ensemble, for which numerous exact analytical results are indeed available (e.g.~\cite{Meh2004}).
-Depending on the specific initial condition, integrability unlocks, in principle, the application of a range of techniques to tackle the study of order parameters, e.g. IST (inverse scattering transform) method, Riemann-Hilbert problem and the nonlinear steepest descent method.
-We note that Witten-Kontsevich's theorem -- stating that the partition function of 2D quantum gravity and the one of a related Hermitian random matrix model is given by the $\tau$-function of a particular solution of the KdV equation with initial condition specified by a Virasoro constraint -- can be interpreted as a realisation of the method of integrable differential identities outlined above, where the required integrable differential identities are given by the KdV hierarchy.
-In~\cite{HermitianPRE} integrable differential identities for the unitary ensemble have been used to derive the Volterra hierarchy and demonstrate the occurrence of phase transitions associated with the onset of a dispersive shock in the order parameters entering the Lax matrix.
+The {particular solution of the differential identity associated with the given random matrix ensemble} is fixed by the initial value $L(\mathbf{0})$.
+In particular, $\tau^{{(\beta)}}_{n}(\mathbf{0})$ yields the partition function of the Gaussian ensemble (either GUE or GOE, {for, respectively, $\beta =2$ and $\beta = 1$}).
+Therefore, the integrable differential identity~\eqref{intro:hierarchy} and the related observables for a given choice of the parameters~$\mathbf{t}$ are specified via the Gaussian ensemble, for which numerous exact analytical results are indeed available (e.g.~\cite{Meh2004}).
+Depending on the specific initial condition, integrability unlocks, in principle, the application of a range of techniques to tackle the study of order parameters, e.g.\ IST (inverse scattering transform) method, Riemann-Hilbert problem and the nonlinear steepest descent method.
+We note that the Witten-Kontsevich theorem -- stating that the partition function of 2D quantum gravity and the one of a related Hermitian random matrix model is given by the $\tau$-function of a particular solution of the KdV equation with initial condition specified by a Virasoro constraint -- can be interpreted as a realisation of the method of integrable differential identities outlined above, where the required integrable differential identities are given by the KdV hierarchy.
+In~\cite{HermitianPRE} integrable differential identities for the unitary ensemble have been used to derive the Volterra hierarchy and demonstrate the occurrence of phase transitions associated with the onset of a dispersive shock in the order parameters {appearing in} the Lax matrix.

 We also note that the approach based on integrable differential identities has been introduced independently in the context of classical thermodynamics and statistical mechanics in~\cite{MoroAnnals,Moro:2012,Moro_Barra_2014} for the solution of the van der Waal model and its virial extensions; in~\cite{Moro:2012,MoroAnnals,Moro_Barra_2014,Moro_giglio_2016,Giglioetal_2021} for the solution of mean field spin models; in~\cite{Moro2014,Moro_Barra_Agliari_DelloSchiavo,MoroPotts} for the solution of a range of mean field liquid crystals models~\cite{Moro_DeMatteis_Giglio_2018,Moro_Giglio_DeMatteis_2024}.
 These results formalised and extended the approach to the solution of the classical Curie-Weiss model as reported independently in~\cite{brankov_zagrebnov} and~\cite{choquard_wagner} and in the two consequential papers~\cite{guerra_sum,Barra_Genovese}.